mmarsella/MEAN-SURF-LOG/notes.md

   4)  Event Clicks w/ fullCalendar
   \___ Show Page is on event click
     \___ FULL CRUD in Show Page

+  5) A user has many logs.
+When a user goes to their dash, populate the user's logs onto the calendar.

   -->  START STYLING HERE